mauricemach/coffeekup/README.md

 ## _Why?

-* Profit from a hell of a terse and expressive language in your templates.
+* Your template logic in a hell of a clean, expressive and flexible language.

-* Keep the dignity of templates when embedding them in your app.
-* Feels like an extensible language, as there's no syntactic distiction between your "helpers" and the original "vocabulary" of elements.
+* The most efficient CoffeeScript "filter" possible in a template engine (based on cutting edge ".toString()" technology).

+* Embedded templates (one-file apps FTW!) that you can still recognize.

+* Easily extend it into your own higher-level "dsl" by defining helpers as locals.

-* Use it from coffeescript or javascript apps, in node.js or in the browser.
+* The same template language in node.js and the browser.

+* Works with both coffeescript and javascript apps.

+* HTML 5 ready!
+Boring legacy doctypes and elements also available.

 * It's just coffeescript!
-It doesn't need separate syntax highlighting, syntax checking, etc.
+Syntax checking, syntax highlighting and other goodies are [already available](http://jashkenas.github.com/coffee-script/#resources).

 ## Installing